 Trust is built through honesty, not enthusiasm.
 A buyer who asks about the geyser age, the rates, the levy, or the neighbourhood and gets a straight, informed answer trusts the process more than one who gets a sales pitch.
 Your agent should know the property well enough to answer factual questions accurately.

-Disclosure matters too.
-If there's a known issue with the property, a pending body corporate levy increase, a noise source nearby, or a repair that's been deferred, your agent should be prepared to address it honestly when asked.
+Disclosure counts too.
+If there's a known issue with the property, a pending body corporate levy increase, a noise source nearby, or a deferred repair, your agent should be ready to address it honestly when asked.
 Buyers who feel deceived withdraw.
 Buyers who feel informed make offers.

 How to engage buyers at an open house